bkaewell/micro-services/extract_public_ip/README.md

 ## Quick Setup

 This repository contains:
+- **Requirements:** List of Python library dependencies required to run the main Python script.
 - **Source Code:** The main Python script.
 - **Environment Template:** A `.env.example` file containing placeholder config values
 - **Deployment Script:** A `deploy.sh` script that sets up a separate production directory (with logs and cron job subdirectories) so that private data and runtime files remain outside of your repository.